Richard Meier: Recognition

 In 1984, Meier was awarded the Pritzker Prize.
 The jury citation declared that Meier has "created structures which are personal, vigorous, original."
 In 2008, he won the gold medal in architecture from the Academy of Arts and Letters and his work Jesolo Lido Village was awarded the Dedalo Minosse International Prize for commissioning a building.
 Meier is a Senior Fellow of the Design Futures Council.
 He was awarded the AIA Gold Medal in 1997.
 In 2013, he was awarded the A+ Lifetime Achievement Award.
 In 1996, he received the Golden Plate Award of the American Academy of Achievement.
 In 2010, Cornell established a new professorship named for Meier.

 Paying tribute Meier on the occasion of his firm's 50th anniversary, the Fondazione Bisazza presented the exhibition “Richard Meier: Architecture and Design” in Vicenza, Italy.

 In 2014, Meier opened a 15,000-square-foot exhibition space museum at Mana Contemporary in Jersey City.
 The space gathers much of his life's work under one roof, and replaces a much smaller version that opened in 2007 in Long Island City, Queens, and that until 2013 was open only by appointment to students and tour groups.
 The new venue provides room to show his own sculptures, architectural drawings and collages for the first time, and is planned to include a research library.

-Sexual harassment accusation and downfall
+Sexual harassment accusation and resignation

 On March 13, 2018, The New York Times detailed allegations from women that Meier had sexually harassed or assaulted them.
 Meier responded by saying that he would take a leave of six months from his firm.
 In response to the allegations and Meier's apology, his alma mater Cornell University declined his intended endowment of a named chair and instituted a review of his previous donations.
 On April 6, 2018, an additional four women who formerly worked at Meier's architecture firm came forward with allegations against him.
 The most recent allegations dated to 2009.
 On October 9, 2018, the firm announced that his resignation was permanent.

 Works

-Major works by Meier include the High Museum in Atlanta, the Barcelona Museum of Contemporary Art, Meier on Rothschild, and On Prospect Park.
+Major works by Meier include the High Museum of Art in Atlanta, the Barcelona Museum of Contemporary Art, the Getty Center, Meier on Rothschild, and On Prospect Park.